MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 #### Advantages:

 1. Best practice: LeapCloud provides you with the most competitive analytics parameters and model, and is verified by apps with billions of users.
-2. Precise Segment: analyze the attributes and behavoir of your segments.
+2. Precise Segment: analyze the properties and behavoir of your segments.
 3. Plenty Reports: LeapCloud provides a whole set of complete and intuitive reports through operator's eyes:

     We can also customize the data displayed in reports with filters below:

-    * Segments: check index variation in specific segment.
+    * Segments: check property variation in specific segment.
     * Filters: for specific app versions and channels.
     * Timeframe: choose the specifc time span.